steintist95/NHL-stats/README.md

   2. Send a notification each time the script runs
   3. Auto run script daily (Using Windows Task Scheduler and Batch Script)
   4. Account for players who do not currently have a number - as of now, their stats must be manually entered
+  5. Auto rename tables to team name and year

 Feel free to contact me with suggestions/ideas at jamesstein8@gmail.com - please leave your first name so I can address you properly